serverless/blog/posts/2017-10-xx-serverless-vs-containers.md

 ### Disadvantages of containers

-More flexibility also means more manual intervention and other downsides:

 - Administrative work (e.g. apply security fixes for containers)
 - Scaling is slower
 - Running costs
 - Hard to get started
 - Too many choices for container runtimes and tooling
+- More manual intervention

 ## In corner 2: Serverless compute (FaaS)

 About a year later, AWS introduced the first serverless compute service ever: AWS Lambda.

 The most basic premise of a serverless setup is that the whole application--all its business logic--is implemented as _functions_ and _events_.

 Here's the full break-down.
 Applications get split up into different functionalities (or services), which are in turn triggered by events.
 You upload your function code and attach an event source to it.